CSE116: Computer Science 2

 • Have a strong understanding of the basics of programming (Including expressions, variables, functions, conditionals, loops, arrays, key-value stores, and memory traces)

 * The 12 hour/week minimum is an average.
 If you invest less than 12 hours/week in CSE116 during the first several weeks of the semester, or do not fully understand all the CSE115 topics, you should expect to work significantly more than 12 hours/week while you catch up.
-You can expect to spend 40+ hours in a single week on this course alone if you fall behind or if you have not mastered the basics of programming
+You can expect to spend 40+ hours in a single week on this course if you fall behind or if you have not mastered the basics of programming

 Learning Objectives